wesselsga/wesselsga.github.io/_posts/2017-11-20-cord-cutting.md

 ![alt text][antenna_2]

 Once you get the coax into the house, it's likely that you will need to amplify the signal to route to multiple TV locations.
+Currently, I'm using [this amplifer](https://www.amazon.com/Digital-Amplifier-Internet-Signal-Booster/dp/B001EKCGT8/ref=sr_1_3?ie=UTF8&qid=1511135965&sr=8-3&keywords=pct+amplifier) with no complaints.

 ![alt text][antenna_3]